t3moses/Crews/README.txt

 - All boats shall have at least their minimum occupancy.
 - All boats shall have no more than their maximum occupancy.
 - Sailors shall be distributed evenly across all boats, taking accont of their maximum occupancies.
-- Sailors who have sailed fewer times in the current season of the program shall take priority over those who have sailed more times;
+- Sailors who have sailed fewer times in the current season of the program shall take priority over those who have sailed more times.
 - Boats that have sailed fewer times in the current season of the program shall take priority over those that have sailed more times.

 Discretionary requirements:

 - Sailors should only be assigned to boats on their white-list.
-- Partners should not be assigned to the same boat;
 - Skippers requiring assistance should be assigned at least one sailor from the highest skill band;
 - The skill-spread on a boat should be as small as possible;
 - Sailors should be assigned to the same boat as few times as possible throughout the season.

+Members of a partnership are treated as independent, so that they MAY be assigned to the same boat, but this is no more or less likely than their being assigned to the same boat as a sailor who is not their partner.

 Machine-learning